PeterH040991/UnityGameDev_INFECTION/README.md

 The game was made by Unity2019.2.15
 To download the game, pls find the setup.exe in /INFECTION/Setup.exe, install the game using that .exe

-Here is a link to Design Statement (google.doc):

 ABOUT THE GAME